 Be sure to get your W-2s out to your employees by the due date and your W-3s transmitted to the SSA on time, including corrected versions, to avoid penalties for late distribution and filing.

-Penalties range for $50 for each W-2 corrected within 30 days of the due date, up to $260 per form if you wait until after August 1.
+Penalties range for $50 for each W-2 corrected within 30 days of the due date, up to $260 for each form if you wait until after August 1.
 This increases to $530 or 10 percent of any unreported amount if you don't address the situation at all.

 Read the Instructions Carefully